VSAT Azimuth Elevation Calculator

 - Check your LNB (see below);

-- The sat finder only detects RF energy and not whether you are pointing at the correct satellite or not.
-Don’t worry you will not be too far away;
+- The sat finder only detects RF energy and not whether you are pointing at the correct satellite.
+Don’t worry.
+You will not be too far away;

 - Measure your Azimuth and Elevation again;

-- You could always mark the starting position or count the number of turns you make so you can always go back to your starting position;
+- You could permanently mark the starting position or count the number of turns you make so you can always go back to your starting position;

-- If you are using a SCPC sat link then check things like the MODCOD, bitrates, FEC, etc with the distant end.
+- If you use an SCPC sat link, check things like the MODCOD, bitrates, FEC, etc., with the distant end.

-Here is a quick and easy method to tell if you have a knackered LNB (Rx – Receiver) or not.
+Here is a quick and easy method to tell if you have a knackered LNB (Rx – Receiver).

-- Point the dish to clear sky within your reach;
+- Point the dish to the clear sky within your reach;

-- Put your hand in front of the Feed Horn assembly (due to RF energy make sure there is NO Tx signal at this point) and you should see the noise floor increase and decrease on a spectrum analyser or your sat finder box as you move your hand in front of the feed horn;
+- Put your hand in front of the Feed Horn assembly (due to RF energy, make sure there is NO Tx signal at this point), and you should see the noise floor increase and decrease on a spectrum analyzer or your sat finder box as you move your hand in front of the feed horn;

 - Your LNB is working OK;